antonw-88/GICSP/industrial-protocols/ICCP.md

 ## Purdue Levels
 - Core level is 3.
 - Transfers over CC A's 3.5 < WAN > CC B's 3.5.
 - May interconnect with 4 & 5 for business data and overview related reasons, but not for control related reasons.
-For example sending data to an extra historian.
+For example sending data to an extra historian in L4.

 ## Example Usecases
 -